 Autistic blogs represent both diversity and commonality of Autistic perspectives.
 Below are suggestions for using the Actually Autistic Blogs List.

 - The Autistic blogs search engine produces a Google search restricted to Autistic blogs.
 This can illustrate how Autistic people feel about a particular issue, movie, book, TV show, organization, institution, or person.
 For example, type “Atypical Netflix” or “Identity First” into the search bar to find out how Autistic people feel regarding the Netflix series “Atypical” or the issue of Identity-First vs. Person-First Language.
-If you recall reading something by an Autistic blogger but can’t find the link, this can aid finding it.
+If you recall reading something by an Autistic blogger but can’t find the link, this can aid in finding it.

 - Text searches can be used to find bloggers within a particular demographic or with specific co-occurring conditions.